This post may contain affiliate links. Please read our disclosure policy.

 • In a large skillet, heat the remaining olive oil over medium heat.
 Add in the chopped onion and spices, stir to combine and cook gently for 10 minutes.

-Large yellow onion, 2 tablespoons olive oil, 1/2 teaspoon cumin, 1/2 teaspoon turmeric, 1/4 teaspoon ground cinnamon, 1 teaspoon paprika, 1 teaspoon of salt, 1 1/2 teaspoons garam masala
+Large yellow onion, 2 tablespoons olive oil, 1/2 teaspoon cumin, 1/2 teaspoon turmeric, 1/4 teaspoon ground cinnamon, 1 teaspoon paprika, 1 teaspoon salt, 1 1/2 teaspoons garam masala

 • Into the skillet, add the plum tomatoes (with the liquid from the can), tomato sauce, yogurt, coconut milk and the blitzed onion and cilantro sauce.
 Cook for an additional 5 minutes over medium heat.